gnosis/pm-contracts/CONTRACTS.md

 Returns if the outcome was resolved yet.

 #### getOutcome() returns (int)
 Returns the outcome as a signed integer.
 In case of categorical event, the outcome is the index of the winning outcome token.
 If the first outcome won, the winning outcome is 0.
-In case of a scalar event, the result will be the resulting number.
+In case of a scalar event, the result will be the winning number.

 ### Centralized oracle
 The centralized oracle is the simplest oracle.
 The owner creates a new centralized oracle contract and can set the outcome afterwards by sending a transaction.